 When facing similar pricing and comparable quality in a tight marketplace, developing a strong brand will pay dividends and can often tip the balance in your favour.

 In the end, the most successful small business is going to be the one that’s a) making the most money and b) building the biggest following of loyal customers.

-The power of the small business brand should never be overlooked.
+The power of the small business branding should never be overlooked.
 Do you agree?
-What steps are you taking to ensure that you’re building the strongest possible brand?
+What steps are you taking to ensure that you’re building the strongest possible business brand?